Crystalline cohomology of rigid analytic spaces: Introduction

 In particular, the underlying complex of $R\Gamma_{\inf}(X/K)$ satisfies the \'eh-hyperdescent for rigid spaces $X$ over $K$.

-\item(Finiteness) When $X$ is proper of dimension $n$ over $K$, the underlying complex of $R\Gamma_{\inf}(X/K)$ is a perfect $K$-complex that lives in cohomological degree $[0,2\dim(X)]$.
+\item \emph{Finiteness (\Cref{fin Bdre}):} When $X$ is proper of dimension $n$ over $K$, the underlying complex of $R\Gamma_{\inf}(X/K)$ is a perfect $K$-complex that lives in cohomological degree $[0,2\dim(X)]$.

-\item(Base extension) Assume $K_0$ is a subfield of $K$ and $X$ is a proper rigid space over $K_0$.
+\item \emph{Base extension (\Cref{base ext}):} Assume $K_0$ is a subfield of $K$ and $X$ is a proper rigid space over $K_0$.
 Then the natural base extension map is a filtered isomorphism

-\item(Singular comparison) Assume there exists an abstract isomorphism of fields $K\ra \CC$, and $X$ is the analytification of a proper algebraic variety $\scrX$ over $K$.
+\item \emph{Comparison with singular cohomology (\Cref{ana-sing}):} Assume there exists an abstract isomorphism of fields $K\ra \CC$, and $X$ is the analytification of a proper algebraic variety $\scrX$ over $K$.
 Then we have a filtered isomorphism where the latter is filtered by the algebraic infinitesimal filtration (cf. \cite{Bha12} and \cite{Har75}). \end{enumerate} \end{theorem} Here the \emph{underlying complex} of a filtered object is defined as the complex forgetting its filtration.

-\begin{remark}(Analytic derived de Rham complex) In Theorem \ref{main1} (ii), the usual notion of the derived de Rham complex of Illusie is not suitable when we are working with rigid analytic spaces; instead we modify the construction so that it is continuous under the $p$-adic topology.
-Our strategy is to first apply (derived) $p$-adic completion to the algebraic derived de Rham complex of integral rings, then consider the filtered completion of its generic fiber.
-This produces a filtered $\mathbb{E}_\infty$-algebra $\dR_{X/K}$ in the derived ($\infty$) category of sheaves of $K$-modules over $X$, whose graded pieces are wedge products of the analytic cotangent complex $\LL_{X/K}^\an$ introduced by Gabber-Ramero in \cite[Section 7]{GR}.
+\begin{remark}[Analytic derived de Rham complex] In Theorem \ref{main1}.(ii), the usual notion of the derived de Rham complex of Illusie is not suitable when we are working with rigid analytic spaces; instead we modify the construction so that it is continuous under the $p$-adic topology.
+Our strategy is to first apply the (derived) $p$-adic completion to the algebraic derived de Rham complex for the rings of definitions over $\mathcal{O}_K$, then consider the filtered completion of its generic fiber.
+This produces a filtered $\mathbb{E}_\infty$-algebra $\dR_{X/K}$ in the derived ($\infty$) category of sheaves of $K$-modules over $X$, whose graded pieces are wedge products of the analytic cotangent complex $\LL_{X/K}^\an$ introduced by Gabber--Ramero in \cite[Section 7]{GR}.
 We refer readers to Subsection \ref{subsec aff ddR} for details.

-The notion has been considered in \cite{GL20}, where Shizhang Li and the author show that applying at affinoid perfectoid algebras, the analytic derived de Rham complex can recover the de Rham period sheaves $\BBdrp$ and $\calO\BBdrp$ over the pro-\'etale site, previously introduced in \cite{Bri08} and \cite{Sch13}.
+This notion has been considered in \cite{GL20}, where Shizhang Li and the author show that applying at affinoid perfectoid algebras, the analytic derived de Rham complex can recover the de Rham period sheaves $\BBdrp$ and $\calO\BBdrp$ over the pro-\'etale site, previously introduced in \cite{Bri08} and \cite{Sch13}.
 We also want to mention that a version of $\dR_{X/K}$ for derived analytic stacks $X$ has been considered independently by Jorge Ant\'onio in \cite{Ant20}. \end{remark}